How can I donate?

 - Clothes (Women’s, men’s and children’s.
 All styles including designer, high street and vintage)

 Unfortunately we cannot accept duvets or pillows, damaged clothes or shoes.
 For example, we cannot reuse items which are very worn or have big holes or stains.

 TRAID needs donations which are in good enough condition to resell, we don’t mind about the fit, style or era.
 When you are bagging up your donations, just ask yourself if items are in good enough condition to be resold to someone else.
 If the answer is yes, we definitely want them.
 If you have some items which are a little worn, that’s fine.
 If you have some very good quality pieces which are a bit damaged, we may be able to sell them ‘as seen’.

 From production to disposal, our clothes have significant and harmful environmental and social costs.
 In the UK, over 1 million tonnes of textiles are sent to landfill or incinerated every year resulting in increased waste and carbon emissions.
 For TRAID, the problem of clothes waste goes beyond UK landfill into the fields, factories, homes and mills where our clothes are made.
 Embedded in every piece of wasted clothing are huge quantities of scarce natural resources like water, oil and land.
 At the same time, garment manufacturing takes place in very poor countries where labour is cheap and unregulated, and human rights abuses are commonplace.

-Every aspect of TRAID’s work aims to minimise, improve and transform the impacts of clothes – from stopping clothes being thrown away, to extending the life of clothes in our charity shops and our ethical fashion label TRAIDremade, to delivering sustainable education, to the international development projects we fund to improve environmental and working practices in the fashion industry.
+Every aspect of TRAID’s work aims to minimise, improve and transform the impacts of clothes – from stopping clothes being thrown away, to extending the life of clothes in our charity shops, to delivering sustainable education, to the international development projects we fund to improve environmental and working practices in the fashion industry.